ogdenpm/intel80tools/Doc/Tools.md

        configFile defaults to installRoot\install.cfg

-install.cfg contains lines of the form type,dir[,suffix] Where type immediate parent directory name of the file to copy dir is the directory to install to; a leading + is replaced by installRoot suffix is inserted into the installed filename just before the .exe extension In both dir & suffix a $d is replaced by the current local date string in format yyyymmdd
+install.cfg contains lines of the form type,dir[,suffix] Where type is the closest parent directory ending in debug or release on the path to the name of the file to copy.
+The test is case insenitive. dir is the directory to install to; a leading + is replaced by installRoot suffix is inserted into the installed filename just before the .exe extension In both dir & suffix a $d is replaced by the current local date string in format yyyymmdd